retorquere/zotero-better-bibtex/site/content/installation/preferences/export.md

 Used for drag-and-drop/quick copy using Better BibTeX citation keys.
 In the Zotero "Export" pane, choose `Better BibTeX Quick Copy` as the default export format for quick copy, and choose the desired format for the drag-and-drop citations here.

-In the case of Eta templates, the selected items are available as `it.items`. `<%= JSON.stringify(it.items) %>` will show you the available data on the items.
+In the case of Eta templates, the selected items are available as `it.items`. `&lt;%= JSON.stringify(it.items) %&gt;` will show you the available data on the items.

 Options: